fiftydinar/document-comparer/README.md

 ## Program compatibility

-This program should work on any Linux & BSD based OS-es, if the following dependencies below are installed.
+This program should work on any Linux, BSD based OS-es, including MacOS, if the following dependencies below are installed.
-It should also work on MacOS, although without `notify-send` alternative to my knowledge, so it's with a bit of a degraded functionality.

 ### Program dependencies